SophiaAzaraev/CS240_GroupProject/README.md

 # CS240 Team Project: Password Cracking Algorithms
 ## Abigail McHugh, Amelia Chesebro, and Sophia Azaraev

 **In 2019, over 160 million sensitive records were exposed as the result of data breaches (statistica.com).
-Password cracking is a common strategy for gaining access to user's information**.
+Password cracking is a common strategy for gaining access to user's information.
-For our project, we compared two types of brute force attacks: a simple brute force attack, and a dictionary attack.
+For our project, we compared two types of brute force attacks: a simple brute force attack, and a dictionary attack.**

 ### _Generating fake data_
 We created fake, random passwords of six lowercase letters in the `generate_data()` function, which wrote passwords to a text file: